 Research has shown that transferring between two institutions is no easy feat—especially for those starting at a community college.

-Although transfer students make up nearly half of the undergraduate population, they face a number of barriers to success.
-Only 23% of community college students who intend to attain a bachelor's degree successfully earn one within eight years.
+Although transfer students make up nearly half of the undergraduate population, they face a number of barriers to success, writes Jay Matthews for the Washington Post.
+In fact, only 23% of community college students who intend to attain a bachelor’s degree successfully earn one within eight years.

 One reason for these dismal numbers may be that four-year institutions have tended to overlook transfer students in the past because their outcomes don’t count towards the institutions’ graduation rate, argues Bart Grachan, an associate dean of progress and completion at LaGuardia Community College.

 The National Center for Education Statistics‘ (NCES) reporting system only tracks transfer student data at the institution they started at, not at the institution they transfer to, explains Grachan.
 When students transfer out of a college, that’s counted as if they had dropped out of college altogether—even if they go on to graduate elsewhere.

 Under the federal government’s current four-year graduation rate model, even Barack Obama and Donald Trump would be considered college failures, says Grachan.
 Both Obama and Trump transferred institutions, which means the universities they began at had to report them as “failures to complete,” he argues.

 Transfer students, like Obama and Trump, essentially become “data ghosts” because their outcomes aren’t tracked, says Grachan.
 And as institutions aren’t yet measured on transfer student outcomes, many schools have no incentive to boost their completion rates, argues Matthews.